“You don’t need to worry about going into the hospice”

 Melvyn Wright from Bridport is someone who just doesn’t give up.

-He has been admitted to our in-patient unit at Joseph Weld Hospice on three occasions, and each time he’s beaten the odds and made it home again.
+He has been admitted to our Inpatient Unit in Dorchester on three occasions, and each time he’s beaten the odds and made it home again.

 “On good days I even think about buying a new motorbike!”, jokes Melvyn.

 Motorcycling was a life long passion for Melvyn, who loved adventure.
 He sailed his own boat most of the way around England and over to France, and also loved scuba diving and potholing.

 Sadly, the active lifestyle had to come to an end when he became poorly.

 Melvyn has Chronic Obstruction Pulmonary Disorder – a lung condition that affects his breathing – he also has problems with his heart.